dylanpjx/todo-kanban/README.md

 ## Advanced features planned:

 - User authentication
-- Use MongoDB to permanently store notes per user
+- Use MongoDB to permanently store notes per user (Basic version will use localStorage)
 - Multiple board per user with different formats (Paint-like canvas and Kanban)
 - Ability to share/collab boards with other users (with real-time updates)